 Boddie received her J.D. cum laude from Harvard Law School and her B.A. cum laude from Yale.
 She also holds a master’s degree in public policy from the John F. Kennedy School of Government at Harvard.
 Following a clerkship for Judge Robert L. Carter in the Southern District of New York, Boddie litigated at Fried, Frank, Harris, Shriver & Jacobson in its New York office as the first recipient of the Fried, Frank/LDF fellowship.
 Boddie has also taught at New York Law School and at Fordham Law School, as a visiting assistant professor.
 In 2012, the Law and Society Association awarded her the John Hope Franklin Prize for her article, “Racial Territoriality,” which appeared in the UCLA Law Review.
 She has also published in the Columbia Law Review, Vanderbilt Law Review, the North Carolina Law Review, the University of Pennsylvania Journal of Constitutional Law, the Harvard Law Review Forum, the UCLA Law Review Discourse, and the Iowa Law Review Bulletin.
 Her commentary has appeared multiple times in the New York Times and SCOTUSblog, and in the TakeCareBlog, Huffington Post, Slate, and the Chronicle of Higher Education.
 She is a frequent public speaker and has appeared on MSNBC, NBC Nightly News, Democracy Now, and National Public Radio, among other television and radio programs.

-Boddie is the founder and director of The Inclusion Project (TIP) at Rutgers Law School, which seeks to advance racial inclusion and equity, and is also a founding trustee of the New Jersey Coalition for Diverse and Inclusive Schools.
-She is a leader in the current effort to integrate public schools in New Jersey and has been a major force behind the case (Latino Action Network, et al. v.
-State of New Jersey) that challenges school segregation statewide.
-Her other areas of service include her membership on the national board of the American Constitution Society (Executive and Finance Committees; co-chair, Strategic Planning) and on the board of the New Jersey Institute for Social Justice (Governance and Strategic Directions Committees); her participation on the Rutgers-Newark Chancellor's Commission on Diversity and Transformation and on the steering committee of the National Coalition on School Diversity.
+Boddie is the founder and director of The Inclusion Project (TIP) at Rutgers Law School, which seeks to advance racial inclusion and equity through law and policy, using research, community engagement, and media. http://theinclusionproject.rutgers.edu/ She is also a founding trustee of the New Jersey Coalition for Diverse and Inclusive Schools and has been a leader in the current effort to integrate public schools in New Jersey.
+She was instrumental in facilitating the case Latino Action Network, et al. v.
+State of New Jersey that challenges school segregation statewide.
+Her other areas of service include her past membership on the national board of the American Constitution Society (Executive and Finance Committees; co-chair, Strategic Planning); her participation on the Rutgers-Newark Chancellor's Commission on Diversity and Transformation and on the steering committee of the National Coalition on School Diversity.
 She also coordinated the Civil Rights & Racial Justice Policy Working Group for Hillary Clinton's 2016 presidential campaign.
 In previous years, she served on the boards of the North Star Fund, the Passaic County Legal Aid Society, and Planned Parenthood of Metropolitan New Jersey, on the Association of the Bar of the City of New York’s Labor & Employment Law Committee, and on a blue ribbon task force convened by the Montclair, New Jersey school superintendent to promote integration in the local public schools.
+She currently sits on the board of the New Jersey Institute for Social Justice (Governance and Strategic Directions Committees).

-Boddie is an elected member of the American Law Institute and an elected fellow of the American Bar Foundation.
+Boddie was nominated and elected to membership in the American Law Institute and is also an elected fellow of the American Bar Foundation.
 In 2016, Rutgers University President Robert Barchi appointed her a Henry Rutgers Professor in recognition of her "high quality scholarship, teaching, and service."